Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: Proposed algorithms

-Motivated by the work that is done in~\cite{mnih2015human}, here we propose the DQN-based algorithm for optimizing the UAV trajectory.
-Additionally, we assume that the phase shifts are discretized, which is useful in practical finite phase-shift control due to hardware limit.
-We show the process of optimizing the UAV trajectory by introducing the architecture of the DQN algorithm.
-As shown in Fig. \ref{dqndia},

-there is an agent which controls the UAV for interacting with the environment.
-We assume there are two DQNs named the evaluation network and target network.
-Note that the target network has the same structure with the evaluation network but it only updates periodically.
-Firstly, the agent sends the state $s_t$ to the evaluation network, which generates the Q-values $Q(s_t,a_t)$ of all actions.
+Motivated by the work that is done in~\cite{mnih2015human}, here we propose the DQN-based algorithm for optimizing the UAV's trajectory, whose overall architecture is shown in Fig.~\ref{dqndia}.
+In DQN, there is an agent which controls the UAV for interacting with the environment.
+We assume there are two DNNs named the evaluation network and target network.
+Note that the target network has the same structure as the evaluation network but it only updates periodically.
+Firstly, the agent receives the state $s_t$ from the environment and sends it to the evaluation network, which generates the Q-values $Q(s,a)$ of all actions.
 Based on the Q-values and following an $\epsilon$-greedy policy, the action $a_t$ is generated.
 After that, the reward $r_t$ is obtained from the environment.
-It is worth mentioning that the proposed DQN-based algorithm can only optimize the UAV trajectory in the finitely discrete action space.
-Hence, the flying angle is assumed to be chosen from the following finite values:
+It is worth mentioning that the proposed DQN-based algorithm can only optimize the UAV's trajectory in the finitely discrete action space.
+Hence, we define the action space in each of TS as $\mathcal{A}$, which has the following actions:

-where $N^{\mu}$ is the number of flying directions we can select.
-Also, the flying distance is chosen from the following finite values: